 I don’t want to know this, please, get to the point!

-If you wish to familiarize more with the principle you can start your research from the Pareto principle wikipedia article, but let’s get back on track.
+If you wish to familiarize yourself more with the principle you can start your research from the Pareto Principle Wikipedia article, but let’s get back on track.

-We are going to deal with one of the key aspects of the 80-20 rule, which is that roughly 80% of the effects come from 20% of the causes.
+We are going to deal with one of the key aspects of the Pareto Principle, which is that roughly 80% of the effects come from 20% of the causes.

 This means that, in general, 80% of your posts should be aimed at keeping your followers engaged and interested in your topic, while 20% of your posts should be product pitches and serious business topics that end up making you money.